arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on **Thursday 12/07/2017 07:36 (UTC)**.
+The last change was detected on **Saturday 12/09/2017 02:21 (UTC)**.
 New changes are picked up hourly.

 ### Code